Saving & Spending Taxes

 Do you need to report income from a side job?

-If you work as a freelancer, whether you sell items on Etsy or drive for Uber, you need to report your net earnings to the IRS.
+If you work as a freelancer, whether you sell items on Etsy or drive with Uber, you need to report your net earnings to the IRS.
 You should keep track of all your side hustle income for accurate reporting.
 If you earn $600 or more from a company, they’re required to send you a 1099-MISC at the beginning of the year.

 Can you write off expenses as a small business owner?